 The Lake of Love – Enjoy a stroll at Lake Minnewaterpark

 A lover’s bridge is located at the central part of the park, as a testimony to undying love.
 You will also find beautiful swans at the lake, making a splash in the water.
-Swans symbolizes grace, love, devotion and partnerships.
+Swans symbolize grace, love, devotion, and partnerships.
 Spend an hour or so here and then continue to the heart of the city of Bruges.

 Explore the medieval Saint John’s Hospital – Sint-Janshospitaal

-The Saint John Hospital is a 800 year of medieval hospital.
-The interiors are filled with art collection, archives, medical items and instruments from by gone days.
+The Saint John Hospital is an 800-year-old medieval hospital.
+The interiors are filled with art collections, archives, medical items, and instruments from bygone days.
 Visitors are allowed access to explore the medieval wards, as well as the chapel.

 The hospital is open Tuesday to Sunday, from 09:30 am to 5:00 pm.
 Adult tickets are for 12 euros (2019)